dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SPYWINDOW_REFACTORING_SUMMARY.md

 ### 3. Consistency
 - ?
 All controls use named styles consistently
 - ?
-Style references are explicit (e.g., `Style="{StaticResource SpyWindowButtonStyle}"`)
+Style references are explicit (e.g., `Style="{StaticResource AutomationWindowButtonStyle}"`)
 - ?
 Reduced risk of inconsistent styling

 ### 4. Scalability
 - ?
-Adding new operations: edit SpyWindow.OperationItems.xaml
+Adding new operations: edit AutomationWindow.OperationItems.xaml
 - ?
-Adding new PACS methods: edit SpyWindow.PacsMethodItems.xaml
+Adding new PACS methods: edit AutomationWindow.PacsMethodItems.xaml
 - ?
-Adding new bookmarks: edit SpyWindow.KnownControlItems.xaml
+Adding new bookmarks: edit AutomationWindow.KnownControlItems.xaml
 - ?
 No need to touch main XAML for new items

 ### 5. No Manual Updates